CTA1999/Machine-Learning---Portfolio/README.md

 # Machine-Learning---Portfolio

 Hi!
 I'm a Master’s student in Data Science.
-This repository showcases my projects in data analysis, machine learning, and business-focused problem solving.
+This repository showcases my projects in data analysis and machine learning.

 ## Skills
 - Python (Pandas, NumPy, Scikit-learn)